 Looking for birds is all about patience, luck, and movement.
 The best times of day to go birdwatching are early mornings and late afternoons, when birds are the most active.
 To begin, let your eyes relax and scan trees, shrubs, and bushes for movement.
 When you first spot a bird, bring your binoculars up to your eyes without looking away from it.
 This will ensure you don’t lose sight of the winged wildlife.
 “Binoculars are for after you spot the birds,” says Chris Madden, Central Park Guide.
 “You don’t need them all the time.”

 Wondering where to go on your birdwatching journey?
-Explore our must-visit spots below, or reference this detailed map from frequent Central Park birder David Barrett, who also manages the popular Twitter account @BirdCentralPark.
+Explore our must-visit spots below, or use this detailed map from frequent Central Park birder David Barrett, who also manages the popular Twitter account @BirdCentralPark.

 Ready to identify a bird?
-Bring a guide or download an app to your phone, such as this one from the National Audubon Society.
+Bring a guide or download an app to your phone.
+We recommend this one from the National Audubon Society.
 Make note of its shape, bill, and markings.
-Birds can also be distinguished based on where they’re seen (on the ground, or at the top of a tree) and what they’re doing (feeding, pecking, or flying).
+Birds can also be distinguished based on where they’re seen (on the ground versus the top of a tree) and what they’re doing (feeding, pecking, or flying).